wdullaer/MaterialDateTimePicker/README.md

 easy themable API.
 The library uses [the code from the Android frameworks](https://android.googlesource.com/platform/frameworks/opt/datetimepicker/) as a base and tweaked it to be as close as possible to Material Design example.

-Support for Android 4.0 and up.
+Support for Android 4.1 and up.
+(Android 4.0 was supported until 3.6.4)

 Feel free to fork or issue pull requests on github.
 Issues can be reported on the github issue tracker.